Swiss-Armed-Forces/openburst/docs/source/SPLAT_BURST_BOOST_README.md

 ```
 chmod +x ./script.sh && ./script.sh
 ```
 * move all the .sdf files to a separate folder.
-This is the folder containing the Digital Elevation Model (DEM) files you will need in the next two steps.
+This is the folder containing the Digital Elevation Model (DEM) .sdf files you will need in the next two steps.
+Please make sure this folder contains only the .sdf files you genrated (otherwise a corresponding unit test will fail later).

 ### configure DEM/SPLAT_RADIOPROP/splatBurst.h: